-The FN Herstal Five-seveN pistol has been in the news quite a bit lately, so we wanted to do a factual and honest review of the pistol.
+The FN Herstal Five-seveN pistol has been in the news quite a bit lately, so we wanted to do a factual—and honest—review of the pistol.

-When it was released in 1998 the Five-seveN pistol was marketed as a companion firearm for the P90 submachinegun, which fires the same round.
-Both are designed around the 5.7×28 cartridge which has a lower weight than standard intermediate rifle cartridges, allowing soldiers to carry more ammunition.
+When it was released in 1998, the Five-seveN pistol was marketed as a companion firearm for the P90 submachine gun, which fires the same round.
+Both are designed around the 5.7×28 cartridge which has a lower weight than standard intermediate rifle cartridges allowing soldiers to carry more ammunition.

-But the Five-seveN pistol has been controversial since it’s debut.
+However, the Five-seveN pistol has been controversial since it’s debut.
 Detractors derided it, calling it high-powered and unsuitable for civilian ownership.

-The actual Five-seveN Tactical pistol weighs in at 1 pound 4.5 ounces empty, and 1 pound 11.6 ounces fully loaded.
+The actual Five-seveN Tactical pistol weighs in at 1 pound 4.5 ounces empty and 1 pound 11.6 ounces fully loaded.
 Indeed, one of the primary advantages of the Five-seveN pistol is it’s light weight.
 This, combined with the low recoil and muzzle rise, makes the pistol very easy to fire and keep on target.

 SS190 bullets are not available for sale to the public, and are heavily restricted due to their armor piercing capability.
-Instead, SS195LF (28 grain lead free hollow point) and SS197SR (40 grain ballistic tip hollow point) are the only ammunition available for purchase.
+Instead, SS195LF (28-grain lead free hollow point) and SS197SR (40-grain ballistic tip hollow point) are the only ammunition available for purchase.

-It is frequently and incorrectly reported that the 5.7×28 is an extremely powerful round.
+It is frequently, and incorrectly, reported that the 5.7×28 is an extremely powerful round.
 In fact, the 5.7 is a relatively weak round, carrying less energy than 9mm ammunition frequently carried by police and used by our own military in the standard issue M9 pistol.

 Nothing could be further from the truth.

 The 5.7×28 cartridge is not appropriate for use on anything except small game, such as squirrels and rabbits.
 Indeed, the ballistic performance of the 5.7×28 cartridge is remarkably similar to the .22 Magnum round.
 The table below gives a side by side comparison between various 5.7 loads and .22 magnum loads.

 |Cartridge||Weight||Muzzle Velocity||Muzzle Energy|

-|5.7×28 SS190 AP FMJ||32 gr (2.1 grams)||2,350 ft/s (716 m/s)||397 ft·lb (538 Joules)|
+|5.7×28 SS190 AP FMJ||32-gr (2.1 grams)||2,350 ft/s (716 m/s)||397 ft·lb (538 Joules)|

-|.22 Magnum HP||30 gr (1.9 grams)||2,200 ft/s (670 m/s)||322 ft·lb (437 Joules)|
+|.22 Magnum HP||30-gr (1.9 grams)||2,200 ft/s (670 m/s)||322 ft·lb (437 Joules)|

-|5.7×28 SS197SR JHP||40 gr (2.6 grams)||1,950 ft/s (594 m/s)||340 ft·lb (461 Joules)|
+|5.7×28 SS197SR JHP||40-gr (2.6 grams)||1,950 ft/s (594 m/s)||340 ft·lb (461 Joules)|

 |.22 Magnum JHP||40-gr (2.6 grams)||1,910 ft/s (580 m/s)||324 ft·lb (439 Joules)|

 So, if the 5.7×28 is such a weak round, how is the SS190 AP ammunition capable of defeating ballistic armor?
 The answer is the high velocity at which it travels, combined with the steel penetrator at it’s core.
 Most bullets, including 5.7mm ammunition available to the public, have a lead core.
 Lead deforms significantly when it impacts a ballistic vest, spreading out the force of the impact and preventing the bullet from penetrating the multiple layers of fabric.
 SS190 ammunition, only available to police and military, has a steel penetrator that, when fired at the high velocity of the 5.7×28 cartridge, is capable of cutting through kevlar vests because it does not deform as lead does.